amyinorbit/hons/_posts/2017-03-07-week8-roundup.md

+---
-title: Week 8 Roundup
+title: "Week 8 Roundup"
 date: 2017-03-07
-template: post.html
+layout: post
+---

 I spent the first few weeks of the semester laying groundwork.
 This week, I've started implementation work on the radio protocol systems (encoder and decoder)